Explore AP Courses with Projects

 AP Courses with Project Components

 The fastest growing AP courses feature a project component as part of a students’ AP Exam score.
-The AP courses below are designed for a wide range of students and allow them to demonstrate their knowledge of course content and skills through projects and performance tasks.
+The following AP courses are designed for a wide range of students and allow them to demonstrate their knowledge of course content and skills through projects and performance tasks.

 • English 10: AP Seminar